dnasko/binf_101/exercises/transcription_translation/transcription.md

 ### Transcription

 Remember the [central dogma of molecular biology](https://en.wikipedia.org/wiki/Central_dogma_of_molecular_biology)?
 Of course you do!
-Well in this exercise we're going to bypass millions (billions?) of years of evolution and create our own way to [transcribe](https://en.wikipedia.org/wiki/Transcription_(biology)) DNA to RNA.
+Well in this exercise we're going to bypass billions of years of evolution and create our own way to [transcribe](https://en.wikipedia.org/wiki/Transcription_(biology)) DNA to RNA.

 Recall, anytime we get sequencing results from a DNA sequencer it's always *DNA* that was sequenced (even in the csae of RNA-Seq, it's still DNA that was sequenced, even though really you're analyzing sequences that were once RNA).
 Fortunately you can write a script that turns your DNA into RNA pretty easily.